Strengthening Haitian institutions through agricultural research and extension

 - Foster a culture of evaluation, self-assessment and accountability.

 - Inspire educated and trained Haitians to fuel the growth of the agriculture sector through innovative research and extension.

 To enhance and expand existing country-driven approaches to address food insecurity and undernutrition by strengthening and supporting Haitian public and private institutions that work in the agricultural sector.
 Using technological innovations to increase agricultural productivity and nutrition for the AREA program focusing on significant portions of the nation’s agricultural export production.
 Technologies are defined as any practice, on or off-farm that can improve the production, quality, value or utility of agricultural products produced in the target region.
 Women play a critical role to the Haitian agricultural system, so gender is incorporated into every component of the AREA program to achieve gender parity in all projects activities, outputs and outcomes.
 Technologies will also focus on the specific needs of women and identifying and developing opportunities for new avenues of participation in the food chain for women.

-The AREA project is funded by the U.S. Agency for International Development (USAID) as part of the U.S. Government’s Feed the Future initiative to reduce global hunger.
+In May 2015, the AREA project received a $13.7 million five-year grant from the U.S. Agency for International Development (USAID) as part of the U.S. Government’s Feed the Future initiative to reduce global hunger.